-In addition, AHA is developing its strategy for the period after full implementation of the Affordable Care Act in 2014.
 AHA's claim experience varies by state and market (Individual, Small Group, Large Group, and LTC).
-AHA must decide whether to pull out of certain markets, stay in the market and sell out of the Exchange, or remain in the market and sell through the Exchange.
-Exchanges offer protection through premium stabilization (reinsurance and risk corridor) programs.
-However, any pricing error would be exploited very quickly for plans on the Exchange.
-A large volume of underpriced new business could be sold very quickly.
-Also, a rate increase would take months to implement given the new, time-consuming rate approval process.
+Much of the ACA was implemented in 2014 including the Exchanges.
+AHA decided to participate in a few Exchanges as a pilot program.
+AHA is monitoring its experience to assess the effect of the ACA on its business.
+Exchanges offer some protection to participants, though the reinsurance and risk corridor programs are set to expire at the end of 2016.
+However, any pricing error would be exploited very quickly for plans on the Exchange, so a large volume of underpriced new business could be sold very quickly.
+Also, a rate increase would take months to implement given the time-consuming rate approval process.